Gilman Louie: Video games

-He built a career in the video game industry, founding a company in 1981 while still in college.
+Louie built a career in the video game industry, founding a company in 1981 while still in college.
 He called it NEXA Corporation, based on a department at SFSU that was a combination of the humanities and the sciences.
 In 1986 his company merged with Spectrum Holobyte via a shell company called Sphere, Inc., with Louie as CEO, and then he became CEO of Spectrum Holobyte in 1992.
 In 1992 he acquired MicroProse.
 He designed and developed the F-16 Fighting Falcon flight simulator series (1984-1998).
 He was also chairman of Spectrum HoloByte when it published Tetris (1987), based on a disputed license.
 His company was acquired by Hasbro Interactive in 1998, where Louie served as Chief Creative Officer and general manager of the Games.com group.

 Venture capital

-In 1999 he co-founded and became the CEO of the non-profit Peleus (later In-Q-It and then In-Q-Tel).
-It was a company created with $30 million in seed money from the US federal government, and intended to help enhance national security by connecting the United States Intelligence Community with venture-backed entrepreneurial companies and making venture capital style investments in new technologies.
+In 1999 Louie co-founded and became the CEO of the non-profit Peleus (later In-Q-It and then In-Q-Tel).
+The company was created with $30 million in seed money from the US federal government, and was intended to help enhance national security by connecting the United States Intelligence Community with venture-backed entrepreneurial companies and by making venture capital style investments in new technologies.

 As of 2021, Louie is a partner of Alsop Louie Partners, a venture capital fund focused on helping entrepreneurs start companies.
 Known investments of Alsop Louie Partners include Niantic, Inc., Wickr, Cleversafe, Ribbit, Zephyr Technologies, Gridspeak, Netwitness, and LookingGlass Cyber Solutions.